Internal Links

 And, they'll expect the National Health Service to give them a heart by-pass operation, or a gastric band, paid for by my taxes !!!!
 I am therefore being robbed, as surely as if I was mugged in the street!

 As for smokers and lung cancer....well....In 2006 my Dad and I looked after my Mum, every day, while she died from bowel cancer.
 The experience is scarred on my brain even years later.
 She didn't ever smoke, but got cancer anyway.
 Take it from me, you do not want the big C in your life.
 Her final months were horrendously grim.
 She was a kind, caring lady with a sunny disposition who brightened our lives.
 No-one deserves to die in terror and misery, least of all her.
 We need billions putting into Cancer research instead of into pointless wars.
-However, the National Health Service has been drained of resources by Gut Buckets, Alcoholics & Smokers, so there is no money left to treat those who have been sensible in their lives....like me!
+However, the National Health Service has been drained of resources by Gut Buckets, Alcoholics & Smokers, so there is no money left to treat those who have been sensible in their lives....like her!

 The Royal family are sitting on billions and spend our tax payers money and then they pretend they care about the poor and sick!!!
 Pull the other one.
 Hey, Royalty, if you care, sell Buck House and the Crown Jewels, raise a few billion and give it to Cancer Research.....but of course, they won't.....billionaires never do.